Andrew-AbiMansour/CoVMME-demo/.github/ISSUE_TEMPLATE/data-review.md

 | Citations for data or algorithms/methods | yes/no | ... |

 ### Evaluation
-Include a qualitative assessment of the data: bad/rejected, fuzzy/debatable, good/acceptable
+Include a qualitative assessment of the data:
+   - bad: the data set ought to be rejected
+   - debatable: some issues needs to be addressed before publication,
+   - good: the data set is acceptable as is and ready to be published